To find answers to the most commonly asked questions, click on a question and the answer will appear.

 Q. How long will it take for me to talk with one of the Telemedicine physicians?

-A. Our Telemedicine partner, MyTelemedicine, maintains relationships with hundreds of physicians nationwide to ensure we can provide quality service to Members in each state except Arkansas where telemedicine is not currently permitted.
+A. Our Telemedicine partner, MyTelemedicine, maintains relationships with hundreds of physicians nationwide to ensure we can provide quality service to Members in each state.
 Our goal is to provide access to physicians 24 hours a day, 7 days a week, 365 days a year, with an average call back time of 30 minutes.

 Q. Is there any limit to the length of each consultation with a Telemedicine doctor or the number of times I can speak to a Telemedicine doctor?